A crane fell on top of a building in downtown Toronto, causing damage

 No damage was caused to the Meridian Hall performing arts center, which is connected to the building, Toronto Police said on Twitter

-City structural engineers are currently on site assessing the damage caused by the crane, Powell said, adding that no injuries were reported from the incident.
+City structural engineers were on site assessing the damage caused by the crane, Powell said, adding that no injuries were reported.

 CNN has reached out to Del Property Management, which owns 8 The Esplanade, for comment.